 What information does Ivacy need?

-Needless to say, ideally you want to give as little information about yourself as possible when creating your VPN account.
-Giving a lot of personal information when creating an account for a privacy solution kind of defeats the purpose.
+Ideally, you want to give as little information about yourself as possible when creating your VPN account.
+Giving a lot of personal information when creating an account for a privacy solution defeats the purpose.
 That’s why we examine how much information all of the VPNs on our website need when creating your account.

 First, you have to get a subscription, which entails giving Ivacy a name and email address.
-Depending on your chosen payment method you will also need to give up certain payment information.
+Depending on your chosen payment method, you will also need to give up certain payment information.
 If you want to remain as anonymous as possible, we recommend using Bitcoin to pay.
 Bitcoin is one of the most anonymous payment methods and grants you virtually complete anonymity.

-Finally, to complete your account creation you will have to fill out an account name and a password.
-If you want to remain anonymous it’s obviously best to choose an account name that cannot be traced back to you.
+Finally, to complete your account creation, you will have to fill out an account name and a password.
+If you want to remain anonymous, it’s obviously best to choose an account name that cannot be traced back to you.

-Once you log in on the website you’ll have access to your account settings and options.
-Like the rest of the website, this members page is user-friendly and makes it easy to configure your account.
+Once you sign up for a plan and log in to the website, you’ll have access to your account settings and options.
+Like the rest of the website, this page is user-friendly and makes it easy to configure your account.
 On this page, you will immediately see all your past correspondence with Ivacy’s customer support and any unpaid bills.

 - Go to Ivacy’s website.